How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 You'll also continue to find product-market fit, so you'll have to spend resources on perfecting your sales funnel.
 This may come at $5,000-$10,000 USD per month.

 How do we do this?
 The key is our core values and approach to every project.
-Throughout the whole development process, we are involved in product management and feature ownership to match clients’ business goals with customer needs.
-We build transparent relations with our clients, providing them with complete transparency and control over the project, our decisions and reasoning.
+Throughout the whole development process, we are involved in product management and feature ownership to match clients' business goals with customer needs.
+We provide our clients with complete transparency and control over the project, our decisions, and reasoning.
+Following the sprint-based approach, we accelerate value delivery to let business owners validate ideas, gain traction, and attract investments in less time.

 The Discovery Phase